BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Form_generator.md

 Occasionally you will come across use cases where you are required to provide a frontend for trigerring a service - usually by a non-technical person.
 FX and K8X both provide the ability to define Forms using a simple JSON structure.

-The Forms are generated automatically by the StreamZero Management UI based on the 'parameters.json' file.
+The Forms are generated automatically by the {{< param replacables.brand_name  >}} Management UI based on the 'parameters.json' file.

 When a service directory contains a parameters.json file the 'Run' Button on th Management UI will automatically change the icon to a 'Form' icon.